 It is a Vertical Fore-and-aft plating just above the upper edge of the side of the ship surrounding the exposed deck(s).

-It is boundary designed on the ship’s side to prevent passengers and crew from falling to sea.
+It is defined as boundary designed on the ship’s side to prevent passengers and crew from falling to sea.

 As protection for crew and passengers, bulwarks fitted on weather decks and it is not intended as a major structural function.

-In simple sentence,we can say that , a solid wall like structure fitted on the ship’s side above the upper deck to protect crew member falling into the sea.
+In simple sentence, bulwark meaning , a solid wall like structure fitted on the ship’s side above the upper deck to protect crew member falling into the sea.

 As we know that it is fitted only to save falling crew and not intended as major structure so, they are of light scantling.The high stresses connected to adjacent structure is avoided.